Why Folding Bike Touring + The 6 Best Folding Bikes For Touring in 2024

 6. Birdy GT 10SP

 These bikes are of very high build quality and offer full suspension.
 The frame, lacking a hinge, adds durability and strength.
 A wide range of gearing options is available with both internal gear hubs and derailleurs.
-Birdy bikes are a go-to foldable bike for touring.
+Birdy Bikes are a go-to foldable bike for touring.

-Birdy bikes are about the same as a Dahon and larger than a Brompton, fold wise.
+Birdy bikes are about the same as a Dahon and larger than a Brompton, fold-wise.
 When folded, they measure about 80 cm x 62 cm x 34 cm.
-They fit into a standard airline acceptable case.
+They fit into a standard airline-acceptable case.

-Their tire, Schwalbe Black Jack, has the dimension 18×1.9″.
+Their tire, Schwalbe Black Jack, has the dimensions 18×1.9″.

 • Price – $2,330